clausmichele/r4openeo-usecases/uc2-ts-breakdetection/README.md

 # UC2: Forest Phenology/Break Detection

-Use case for implemenation of machin learning with an R UDF.
-Available with notebook and executable at openEO backend.

 ## Description
 This use case shows how R UDFs are used to do advanced time series modelling which is not available through native openEO processes.
 In this use case the `bfast` break detection method is chosen to detect breaks in forested areas.
 It demonstrates a blue-print how to apply